 Arctic Terns are known to fly a distance between 37,000 and 50,000 miles round trip every year in its pursuit of the sun.
 Most birds tend to fly longer distances averaging 25,000 miles each way.

 As Arctic Terns are known to live multiple decades (with a life expectancy between 20 and 30 years), they rack up a lot of miles in their lifetimes.
-Total distances by the end of their lives sometimes exceed 1.5 billion miles!
+Total distances by the end of their lives sometimes exceed 1.5 million miles!
 That’s equivalent to three round trips to the moon!

 Even though it has proved its ability to easily fly long distances, and could very likely travel anywhere it wants, the Arctic Tern does not like to stray from its comfort zone.
 The Tern always returns to the same place, year after year.

 The Arctic Tern travels from the northern arctic circle to Antarctica (and back!) every year.
 Such a long and tiring journey deserves a respectable reason for its annual embarkment.
 So why does this arctic bird travel to the locations it does?

 The Arctic Tern receives the most sunlight out of any animal on earth.
 They enjoy the cold, but they enjoy the sun even more.
 Thus, they ensure that they are only present in an arctic area during the summertime.

 The northern summer provides the arctic with 24 hours of sun, which the Arctic Tern seems to very much enjoy as it spends the entire arctic summer there.
 However, they have no desire to stay for the 24 hours of darkness that comes during the winter.

 This is why the Arctic Tern embarks on its insanely long journey to the other end of the earth.
 When it is winter in the arctic, it is summer in the Antarctic, thus providing another opportunity for 24 hours of sun!